chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 ## Exercise 1: Set Up Chocolatey Installation From A Local Script
 Now that we've finished the first exercise and have those files over on our offline Windows machine, we need to get Chocolatey set up on that machine.
 This could be ultimately be a Chocolatey.Server Repository, or it could be something else.
 Note: [[Other repository servers don't necessarily require Windows|How-To-Host-Feed]].

-* Ensure the folders from the other drive are set in `c:\choco-setup` here on this machine.
+1. Ensure the folders from the other drive are set in `c:\choco-setup` here on this machine.
-* Open PowerShell.exe as an administrative shell.
+1. Open PowerShell.exe as an administrative shell.
 You can type "Windows Key + X + A" (Windows 8+ - when that comes up if it is cmd.exe, simply type `powershell` to get into it).
-* Type `& $env:SystemDrive\choco-setup\files\ChocolateyLocalInstall.ps1` and press enter.
+1. Type `& $env:SystemDrive\choco-setup\files\ChocolateyLocalInstall.ps1` and press enter.
 This should install Chocolatey if you have everything set up correctly from the first set of instructions.
-* Run `choco source remove --name="'chocolatey'"`.
+1. Run `choco source remove --name="'chocolatey'"`.
 This removes the default Chocolatey source.
-* Run `choco source add --name="'setup'" --source="'$env:SystemDrive\choco-setup\packages'"`
+1. Run `choco source add --name="'setup'" --source="'$env:SystemDrive\choco-setup\packages'"`
-* C4B / MSP / TRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
+1. C4B / MSP / TRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
-* C4B / MSP / TRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
+1. C4B / MSP / TRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
 Run `Copy-Item "$env:SystemDrive\choco-setup\files\chocolatey.license.xml" $env:ChocolateyInstall\license\chocolatey.license.xml -Force`.
-* C4B / MSP / TRIAL: Run `choco source disable --name="'chocolatey.licensed'"` (it will have what looks like an error, but is a warning that clears up after the next command)
+1. C4B / MSP / TRIAL: Run `choco source disable --name="'chocolatey.licensed'"`.
+When the license is placed, Chocolatey automatically adds the license and we don't want to use that source.
+Note we can't remove the license because the existence of the license file will have Chocolatey adding it right back - so we just disable it.
+You will see what looks like an error message about not having chocolatey.extension installed.
+That's a warning and we are going to take care of that in the next step.
-* C4B / MSP / TRIAL: Run `choco upgrade chocolatey.extension -y --pre` (it will have what looks like an error, but that is fine, it is considered a warning and will clear up as soon as this package finishes installing)
+1. C4B / MSP / TRIAL: Run `choco upgrade chocolatey.extension -y --pre`.
+You will see what looks like an error message about not having chocolatey.extension installed.
+That's a warning and should clear up when this command completes.
-* C4B / MSP / TRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
+1. C4B / MSP / TRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
 If so, run `choco upgrade chocolatey-agent -y --pre`

 ~~~powershell
 # Ensure we can run everything